SOFE-2720/flight-bookings/README.md

 How to Run the Website

-To run the website, you need to download the flight-page code, home-page-html, home-page-css, and the Images folder.
+To run the website, you need to download the flightpage.html code, mainpage.html, style.css, and the Images folder.
 Put all the files into one location and then you can access the web pages from there.